Discover more from The Shortcut

 It’s also a perfect fit for the PS5, and with impressive read and write speeds of 7100/6800MB/s, your games will load incredibly fast.
 Thankfully it’s priced competitively, making it a great buy if your preferred drive isn’t available.

-We’ll keep this page updated, as the best PS5 SSD deals may change over time, and you’ll need that extra money for other things in the PS5 pipeline.
-Sony’s new virtual reality headset, PSVR 2, is the next big PS5 accessory on the horizon.
-Check out our PSVR 2 pre-order page and all the PSVR 2 games confirmed so far.
+We’ll keep this page updated, as the best PS5 SSD deals change over time.
+You’ll need that extra money for other things in the PS5 pipeline, too.
+Sony’s new virtual reality headset, PSVR 2, is out now and you’ll need to make some room for all the new PSVR 2 games.